zhehaowang/zhehao.me/book-notes/linux-programming-interface/readme.md

 A program can request its own termination using `_exit()` system call, or do so by the delivery of a signal.
 Either case the program yields a termination status (either the param to `_exit`, or the type of signal) which is available for the parent process to inspect using `wait()` system call.

+### Date and time

+Two types of time:
+* **Real time** - wall clock since epoch.
+* **CPU time** - total amount of CPU time that a process has used since starting.
+System time - CPU time spent in kernel mode (syscalls and kernel services performed on behalf of the process), user time - CPU time spent in user mode.

+### Process group, session

+Each program executed by the shell is started in a new process.
+For example, the shell creates three processes to execute the following pipeline `ls -l | sort -k5n | less`

+A **session** is a collection of process groups (jobs).
+Sessions usually have an associated controlling terminal.
+At any point in time, one process group in a session is the foreground process group ( foreground job), which may read input from the terminal and send output to it.
+A session can have any number of background jobs.

 ### Process memory layout